IMPORTANT NOTE re blogs on COVID-19

 - (Where it had not met the SME criteria) had fallen below solvency ratios for the previous two years.

-What has changed if you’ve been rejected for CBILS?
+What has changed if you’ve been rejected?

 If your business has more than 50 employees and / or more than £9 million annual turnover, then nothing has changed for you.
 For the purposes of CBILS, your annual balance sheet is subject to the ‘undertaking in difficulty’ test as defined by the European Union.
 (It’s not a short read, but if you want to take a look you can find a PDF copy here).